Professional Development - Professional Development Grants

 - Departmental/Unit Awards: These awards will aid STEM and SBS units seeking to update departmental guidelines for annual faculty review, promotion and tenure, post tenure review, review letter formats and other faculty assessment metrics.
 The Rising Tide Center will collaborate and consult with grant recipients to ensure the processes are fair and consistent.

 Grant funds in general, may be used to support: visiting scholars; PI travel to plan and conduct collaborative research; travel to UMaine from other UMS campuses; writing groups; release time for professional development opportunities; equipment and summer salary to collect preliminary data to support research and proposal development; consultant fees for departmental climate activities; administrative internships; and other efforts supporting ADVANCE goals.
-Please refer to the RFP for the program of interest for additional detail.
+Please refer to the RFP for the program of interest for additional detail and budget limits.

 All applicants must describe how their proposed plan will influence the careers of STEM/SBS women, either directly or indirectly.